rdavydov/Twitch-Channel-Points-Miner-v2/README.md

 | ----------- | ---------- |
 | ![Light theme](https://raw.githubusercontent.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2/master/assets/chart-analytics-light.png) | ![Dark theme](https://raw.githubusercontent.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2/master/assets/chart-analytics-dark.png) |

+You can also take a look at a live example [here](https://tminer.unlockedmail.de/)

 For use this feature just call the `analytics()` method before start mining.
 Read more at: [#96](https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2/issues/96)
 The chart will be autofreshed each `refresh` minutes.
 If you want to connect from one to second machine that have that webpanel you have to use `0.0.0.0` instead of `127.0.0.1`.
 With the `days_ago` arg you can select how many days you want to show by default in your analytics graph.
 ```python